-Perineum Topic: Body parts (anatomy) Meaning The area of sk and anus. in between your genitals (vagina or penis) Similar words - Peritoneal Membran е Topic: Body parts (anatomy) Meaning e that lines your peritoneal cavity and covers s your stomach, liver, spleen, and intestines.
+Perineum Topic: Body parts (anatomy) Meaning The area of skin between your genitals (vagina or penis) and anus.
+Similar words - Peritoneal Membran e Topic: Body parts (anatomy) Meaning e that lines your peritoneal cavity and covers s your stomach, liver, spleen, and intestines.
 Similar words - Peritoneal Dialysis Topic: Operation (surgery or procedure) Meaning There is a very small space in your tummy between the part of the peritoneum that lines the stomach and the part that covers the organs.
 That space is called the peritoneal cavity.
 Peritoneal dialysis is where fluid is put in the peritoneal cavity and filtered across the peritoneal membrane.
 This is another way of doing dialysis, instead of doing it through the blood.
 Similar words PD Peritoneum Topic: Body parts (anatomy) Meaning The peritoneum is a thin wall (called a membrane) that lines our stomach and also covers the outside of your organs including the liver, kidneys and intestine.
-Similar words Lining around t he stomach; belly lining; Personality disorder Topic: Sickness Meaning When you have problems coping with everyday life, and keep having this problem for a long time.
+Similar words Lining around the stomach; belly lining; Personality disorder Topic: Sickness Meaning When you have problems coping with everyday life, and keep having this problem for a long time.
 This can mean you feel worried about people abandoning you, or feel very angry all the time.
 Some people with these problems get a lot better when they have good relationships with other people, or talk to a psychologist or counsellor who can help with ways to manage your feelings.
-Similar words Borderline pers conality; antisocial personality Peritoneal cavity Topic: Body parts (anatomy) Meaning peritoneum th the organs.
-Th When people y small space between the part of the lat lines the stomach and the part that covers lat space is called the peritoneal cavity.
-Use peritoneal dialysis, they put fluid into e short name for peritoneal Dialysis is PD.
+Similar words Borderline personality; antisocial personality Peritoneal cavity Topic: Body parts (anatomy) Meaning There is a very small space between the part of the peritoneum that lines the stomach and the part that covers the organs.
+That space is called the peritoneal cavity.
+When people use peritoneal dialysis, they put fluid into that cavity.
+The short name for peritoneal Dialysis is PD.
 Similar words -

 Perspiration Topic: Body parts (anatomy)

 Meaning In the skin on your body there things called sweat glands.
 These make a fluid called sweat when you get hot.
 The wind dries the sweat on our skin and cools you down.

 Similar words Sweat

 Pessary Topic: Medicine; Women's business

 See interpretation in Women's Busi ness section

 Phlebitis Topic: Sickness

-Meaning and swollen.
-T ood pipes (called arteries and veins) get red his sometimes happens because of an IV dri hand.
+Meaning When your blood pipes (called arteries and veins) get red and swollen.
+This sometimes happens because of an IV drip in your arm or hand.
 Phlebitis can be very painful.

 Similar words -

 Photosensitive Topic: Sickness

 Meaning When something is sensitive to light

 Similar words -

 Placenta Topic: Women's business

-See interpretation in Women's Busi ness section

 Plasma Topic: Body parts (anatomy)

 Meaning Our blood is made up of plasma plus red and white blood cells.
 Plasma is a clear yellow liquid that is mostly water, and other substances, for example different salts in the blood called electrolytes.
 It is the plasma that makes your blood liquid.

 Similar words Blood; serum

 Platelet Topic: Body parts (anatomy)

 Meaning Platelets are small parts of blood that group together to stop blood from flowing out of a damaged blood pipe (called arteries, veins, and capillaries).
 If a blood pipe has been broken, the platelets come together to seal up the hole to stop blood flowing out.
-This is called blood clotting
+This is called blood clotting.

 Similar words Thrombocyte